Subtitling services for videos and films enable a broader audience to appreciate and enjoy international audiovisual works.

 In this post, we will show you 7 subtitling facts you never knew before.

 Producing subtitles requires more than simply translating the material and displaying it at the bottom of the screen!
 Subtitling is a type of translation with time limitations.
 These elements have a direct impact on the result.

 Translators must be familiar with the materials they will be working with, maintain the original video’s context and content, and deliver the translated script into the target languages.
 It requires more than just translating textual content (script).
 It must consider audios and visuals that relate to a specific space and time.

 The task of subtitling does not end there.
 The translator must change the translation to meet the constraints of the subtitles.
 The translator must consider the text’s placement and timing and the character-per-line limit and reading speed.

 When it comes to subtitling, there are always constraints.
 The amount of space available for the translation is two lines of subtitles.
 Subtitles are usually placed at the bottom of the visible screen, centred.

 Subtitles have a time limit as well.
 Subtitles must be at least one second long.
 The maximum time that subtitles are visible on the screen is six seconds.

 These parameters, though, aren’t set in stone.
 They are simply the main principles to remember, as subtitling must be adaptable.
 There will always be exceptions to the rule.

-While the number of characters and the duration of the subtitles has a minimum and maximum restriction, they also have a direct relationship.
+While the number of characters and the duration of the subtitles have a minimum and maximum restrictions, they also have a direct relationship.
 This means that there are exceptions depending on the subtitles and how well (and quickly) they may be read.